-The choice of base B=2 in the original IEEE-754 standard matches the nature of modern hardware.
-It has also been found that this base in general gives the smallest rounding errors[13].
-Early computers had in fact used a variety of representations including B=3 or even B=7[?], and the revised IEEE-754 standard specifies a decimal representation B=10 intended for use in financial applications[45].
+The choice of base B=2, closely matches the nature of modern hardware.
+It has also been found that this base in general gives the smallest rounding errors[12].
+Early computers had in fact used a variety of representations including B=3 or even B=7[?], and the revised IEEE-754 standard specifies a decimal representation B=10 intended for use in financial applications[44].
 From now on we will restrict ourselves to considering base 2 floats.